Emboss

 Clicking it opens a panel with your writing metrics.

-Your writing journey metrics
+Your Writing journey metrics

-Your writing journey draws on your document's edit and version history to show stats like:
+Your Writing journey draws on your document's edit and version history to show stats like:

 Word count: The full word count of a document or draft.